 What Color is Sherwin Williams Sea Salt?

-Sea Salt is a gorgeous green-blue paint color.
+Sea Salt is a beautiful gray undertoned green, that can come across as blue under certain lighting conditions.
 It reminds me of a pale green sea.
 It is a bit of a chameleon, and the color can change depending on the lighting that surrounds it, sometimes looking more green and other times more blue.

-It’s a popular paint choice particularly for bathrooms and bedrooms as it lends itself to a serene, calm vibe.
+It’s a popular color particularly for bathrooms and master bedrooms as it lends itself to a serene, calm vibe.

 Light Reflectance Value (LRV) is an indicator of the amount of light that is reflected by a color when it is illuminated by a light source.
 A higher value (closer to 100) means that a color will reflect more light back at you and a lower value (closer to 0) means that a color will appear darker, or absorb more light.